vmario89/Attraccess/docs/setup/docker-compose-guide.md

 # Docker Compose Deployment Guide

-This guide walks you through setting up Attraccess using Docker Compose, which simplifies the management of Docker containers.
+This guide walks you through setting up FabAccess using Docker Compose, which simplifies the management of Docker containers.

 ## What is Docker Compose?

 Docker Compose is a tool that allows you to define and manage multi-container Docker applications.
-Even though Attraccess runs in a single container, Docker Compose makes it easier to manage the configuration, startup, and shutdown of your Attraccess instance.
+Even though FabAccess runs in a single container, Docker Compose makes it easier to manage the configuration, startup, and shutdown of your FabAccess instance.

 > 💡 **Benefit**: Using Docker Compose means you don't have to remember long Docker commands - all your settings are stored in a simple configuration file.